Skip to main content

 How much does an OnlyFans agency CRM cost?

-Public pricing verified May 2026: Infloww $40/account/mo; OnlyMonster $30–$250/mo per creator by earnings; Fans-CRM free desktop; Supercreator $0 Lite / $15 / $99 per account/mo; Creator Hero $39.99 + graduated fee capped at $299.99/creator/mo.
+Each vendor's own public pricing as observed in May 2026 (subject to change, confirm on the vendor's site): Infloww $40/account/mo; OnlyMonster $30 to $250/mo per creator by earnings; Fans-CRM free desktop; Supercreator $0 Lite / $15 / $99 per account/mo; Creator Hero $39.99 plus a graduated fee capped at $299.99/creator/mo.
 Autonomous AI (Anlora) is priced differently, flat 20% of AI-generated revenue, no per-account fee, because it replaces rather than organises the chatter team.

 Does a better CRM lower my chatter headcount?